Pangaj/Go-programming-questions/Go Programming.md

 * *Compiler don't need a variable* to have **type statically as a necessary requirement**.

 ###10.
 Can you declared multiple types of variables in single declaration in Go?
-* Yes Variables of different types can be declared in one go using type inference.
+* Yes, Variables of different types can be declared in one go using type inference.

    ```var a, b, c = 3, 4, "foo"```